Learning objectives

 • this year, I plan to discuss AI concepts like Bayesian inferencing, neural networks, and fuzzy inferencing.

 The above theory discussion will be followed by a 2-hour lab session where I meet you individually while working on your projects to address ongoing problems.
-This happens in the basement robotics lab area.
-Students are expected to spend on average about 8-hours per week doing experiments and analysis.
+It used to be in the basement robotics lab area.
+Due to a change in department lab management policy, this year, you will do your projects in the ACE workshop.
+I have reseved 2 hour slots every week (also seen in your calendars).

 Resources